Office Sex Fantasy

 Prevalence & culture

-The office fantasy is among the more recognisable situational scenarios.
-The themes it draws on are reported by large fantasy surveys: in Lehmiller's data, 97% of respondents reported having sexual fantasies at all, and novelty-setting and taboo scripts are among the most widely shared categories.
-It is also reinforced constantly by mainstream film and television and by adult media, search-interest trackers such as Pornhub Insights show steady demand for office and workplace scenario content, giving it solid cultural visibility while remaining niche relative to general role-play.
+The office fantasy is among the more recognisable situational scenarios, and the themes it draws on are near-universal.
+In Lehmiller's data, 97% of respondents reported having sexual fantasies at all, and novelty-setting, taboo and power scripts are among the most widely shared categories.
+It is reinforced constantly by mainstream film and television and by adult media; search-interest trackers such as Pornhub Insights show steady demand for office and workplace scenario content, giving it solid cultural visibility while remaining niche relative to general role-play.
 Its everyday familiarity is part of why it recurs so persistently across media.

 Safety, consent & law